Composables

 Notes

 • Composability.
-Views can be wrapped in HOCs, fragments, error boundaries, Suspense boundaries, or rendered via .map() and conditional logic — registration routes through context, not React children.
+Views can be wrapped in HOCs, fragments, error boundaries, or Suspense boundaries, or rendered via .map() and conditional logic.
+Registration routes through context, not React children.

 • Direction inference.
 Direction is computed by comparing the new and previous activeKey against the registered view order, so back-navigation slides the opposite way automatically.
 Re-deriving from DOM position on each registration means a view that unmounts and remounts (e.g. {isPro && <TransitionPanelView ...>}) keeps its source-order slot.